ProtoSchool/munich/01_Meetup_101_IPFS_Workshop/README.md

 ### Exercises

----

 - [ipfs basics](../exercises/IPFS-Basics.md)
 - [ipfs pin](../exercises/IPFS-Pin.md)
 - [ipns](../exercises/IPFS-IPNS.md)

 The end of the ipns exercise is how we share a public read-write directory commonly.
-If you have this going, you can watch things under the hood in the next exercises.
+If you have this going, you can watch things under the hood in the next exercise.

 - [ipfs log](../exercises/IPFS-Log.md)

----

 <br>